-Ensure that the safety level guaranteed by the PSEN op2H-A (Type 2) complies with the actual risk assessment of the machine to be monitored, as well as the level defined by the standard EN 13849.
+Ensure that the safety level guaranteed by the PSEN op4F/H-A (Type 4) complies with the actual risk assessment of the machine to be monitored, as well as the level defined by the standard EN ISO 13849.

 Ensure that the light curtain's outputs (OSSD) are used as machine stopping devices and not as control devices.
 The machine must have a separate START control.